Graduate School Options for Eller Undergraduates

 Why go to grad school?

-Everyone has his or her own unique motivation for continuing their education:
+Everyone has their own unique motivation for continuing their education:

 What type of graduate school is right for me?